Kitware/kwcoco/docs/source/getting_started.rst

 KWCOCO Spec
 -----------

-A high level description of the kwcoco spec is given in:
+A high level description of the kwcoco spec is given in :py:mod:`kwcoco.coco_dataset`.
-:py:mod:`kwcoco.coco_dataset`.

 A formal json-schema is defined in :py:mod:`kwcoco.coco_schema` and is shown
 here:

 .. .. jsonschema:: kwcoco.coco_schema.COCO_SCHEMA

+.. ..
+TODO: Fix the width on this
 .. jsonschema:: coco_schema.json